 In order to grow our desires, the seller must “advertise” the product, making it alluring to the buyer.
 The greater the allurement, the greater the price that it can command.
 If you have a limited supply of money, then you have to decide which of the allurements you would succumb to.
 However, given the fickle nature of such allurements, the buying patterns of consumers keep changing—many things being bought are unnecessary anyway, so we can often live without them.
 As the demand for a commodity changes, the prices too change, even if the costs were unchanged—the producer was selling at an inflated profit margin and can therefore accommodate a lower margin.

-As the prices of some commodities stabilizes, the prices of other commodities which use and depend on these other commodities stabilizes too.
+As the prices of some commodities stabilize, the prices of other commodities which use and depend on these other commodities stabilize too.
 The demand and supply may change temporarily but it doesn’t change the prices.
-Now producers have a natural preference for producing those commodities where the demand and supply is unlikely to change—i.e. the bare essential necessities.
+Now producers have a natural preference for producing those commodities where the demand and supply are unlikely to change—i.e. the bare essential necessities.
 This is because changing demands require either stop-and-start or inventory, both of which are hard and expensive.
-The producers therefore prefer the production of only those things where the demand and supply will be steady over time.
+The producers, therefore, prefer the production of only those things where the demand and supply will be steady over time.
 Unnecessary commodities that were previously being pushed in a market simply by aggressive pricing or aggressive advertising disappear automatically.
-The society now goes back to a stable system in which people produce and consume what is necessary, bringing down the consumption to the bare necessities.
+Society now goes back to a stable system in which people produce and consume what is necessary, bringing down the consumption to the bare necessities.
 As these necessities don’t change with our whims and fancies, the economic oscillations end.

 Meritocracy and Free Market Economics